BRIEF-Canexus board unanimously recommends rejection of Chemtrade offer

 Oct 19 Canexus Corp :

-* Canexus Corp - "Canexus board has unanimously concluded that chemtrade offer significantly undervalues corporation"

-* Canexus Corp says board has unanimously concluded that chemtrade offer significantly "undervalues" corporation Source text for Eikon: Further company coverage:
+* Canexus - board has unanimously concluded Chemtrade offer significantly undervalues corporation and is not in best interests of Canexus or its shareholders Source text for Eikon: Further company coverage:

 * Jabil Circuit Inc - intends to change its name to 'Jabil Inc' effective June 5, 2017 Source text (http://bit.ly/2qIBjg1) Further company coverage: